UNiXMIT/UNiXextend/docs/trace.md

      wrun32 -dlxe runtime.log <other options> programName
      ```

 2. At the debugger prompt enter 'tf 9', then 't flush', then 't timestamp', then 'g' *.
-Exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.
+Exercise your program to produce the bad behaviour, and then exit if the Runtime hasn't already terminated.

 *Alternatively, if you don't want to or can't run the program in debug mode, add the following variables to the environment or to the runtime configuration file: